EntityGraphQL/EntityGraphQL/docs/docs/upgrade-5-0.md

 ## Changes to Method Argument Reflection

-Previously if `AutoCreateInputTypes` was enabled we didn't know if a parameter should be a GraphQL argument or an injected service.
+Previously if `AutoCreateInputTypes` was enabled we didn't know if a parameter should be a GraphQL argument or an injected service unless you used `[GraphQLArguments]`.
+But this meant you couldn't have complex types as parameters in the method and have them reflected in the schema (`[GraphQLArguments]` flattens the arguments in the schema).
 This has been refactored to be predictable.

-`AutoCreateInputTypes` now default to true and you may have to add some attributes to your parameters or classes.
+`AutoCreateInputTypes` now defaults to `true` and you will have to add some attributes to your parameters or classes.

 `[GraphQLInputType]` will include the parameter as an argument and use the type as an input type. `[GraphQLArguments]` will flatten the properties of that parameter type into many arguments in the schema.

+When looking for a methods parameters, EntityGraphQL will

 1. First all scalar / non-complex types will be added at arguments in the schema.